leogomesdev/express_presentation/README.md

 ## Usage

-Copy and define the envs (host and database name for MongoDB):
+Copy and define the envs (by editing the new .env file):
 ````bash
 cp -v .env.example .env
 ````